 We are an informal group who enjoy writing in a variety of styles, from articles to stories and poems, with some friendly discussion and a few tips.
 Members’ suggestions are always welcome.
 Homework is optional!

-See the Post below called Creative Writing Group During Lockdown for information on how we are creatively carrying on remotely and to read one of our stories!
+See the Post below called Creative Writing Group During Lockdown for information on how we creatively carried on when socially distancing and to read one of our joint effort stories!
+There is also a Post with the Winning Short Stories from the 2020 Competition.

 Here are the winners of the Short Story Competition organised in 2020 by the Creative Writing Group.
 Click or tap on the links below for a good read!